wsc1/proposal/design/go2draft-contracts.md

 * There is no way to distinguish a method call from a call of a struct field with function type.

-When a contract needs to describe one of these cases, it can use a type conversion to an interface type, or it can specify them using the type method list syntax.
+When a contract needs to describe one of these cases, it can specify them using the method list syntax, or via embedding a contract which does this.
-Either syntax permits the method to be precisely described.
-If the conversion to the interface type passes the type checker, then the type argument must have a method of that exact type.

-An explicit method call, or a conversion to an interface type, can not be used to distinguish a pointer method from a value method.
+When methods are listed, one cannot distinguish a pointer method from a value method in example based code.
 When the function body calls a method on an addressable value, this doesn’t matter; since all value methods are part of the pointer type’s method set, an addressable value can call either pointer methods or